 The new law saves babies -- and protects parents who can't keep their babies.

-The law says that a parent will not be criminally prosecuted for abandoning a baby (three days old or younger), if the baby is taken to a safe place and has not been physically abused or neglected after birth.
+The law says that a parent will not be criminally prosecuted for abandoning a baby (thirty (30) days old or younger), if the baby is taken to a safe place and has not been physically abused or neglected after birth.
 If you are currently pregnant or recently gave birth and need help, call the crisis line at 877-796-HOPE (4673) - provided by the AMT Children of Hope Foundation.

 What happens at a safe place?

-A police officer, firefighter or an emergency services provider or staff member at a participating place of worship will arrange to have your baby taken to the nearest hospital for an examination and any needed medical care.
+A police officer, firefighter, emergency services provider or staff member at a participating place of worship will arrange to have your baby taken to the nearest hospital for an examination and any needed medical care.
 The hospital will also notify the Kentucky Cabinet for Health and Family Services, the agency responsible for ensuring that the baby is adopted.

 What can you do to help your baby?